 - Employment situations — Generally if a work was created in the course of employment, ownership of copyright resides in the employer.

 - Different countries — Some countries have special rules for determining copyright ownership of specific works.
 Review the laws in your own country.
+Be familiar with how international copyright law works.

 - Pre-existing works — Do you merely own a work and not any copyright in it?
 Did you acquire a transfer of ownership when you acquired physical possession of that work?
 Do you merely have a license, (i.e., permission) to use that work in limited circumstances?
 As an example, you usually don’t purchase outright off-the-shelf computer software, but merely license it.
 The same is often true with videos and musical recordings where the public use of it requires permission.
 Licensed databases would also fall into this category.